 If We Used "Normal" Presentation Skills Teaching to Develop Other Important Skills

-If we sent every 16 year-old kid out onto the freeway with no training.
+If we sent every 16-year-old kid out onto the freeway with no training.
 A few of them might do well, but most are going to have crashing failures.
 The few that do well will be seen as "Born Drivers," but the rest would be scared spitless of driving.

-If you're one of the 95% who had a failure on the freeway, but you still see a lot of people driving, you might believe you are the only one who is scared.
+If you're one of the 90% who had a failure on the freeway, but you still see a lot of people driving, you might believe you are the only one who is scared.

-Again, you're still one of the 95% who just had the hair-raising experience on the freeway.
+Again, you're still one of the 90% who just had the hair-raising experience on the freeway.
 Now you sit down in a classroom as one of your peers (or a teacher) rips apart your experience and tells you every little thing that you did wrong.
 Feeling better about the experience now?

 Now you go back and watch the video of your fiery crash.
 I wouldn't blame you if you never drove again.

 If, after you had the above experience, you only attempted to drive once every three months or so for about two minutes at a time, guess what?
 It will take a LOOOOOONG time to get better.
 Sadly, you probably never will.